Jeep Cherokee Insurance Rates

 Rates are averaged for all Jeep Cherokee models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on insurance for a Jeep Cherokee requires being a good driver, having a good credit history, eliminating unnecessary coverage, and consideration of higher deductibles.
-Spend time shopping around at every policy renewal by getting rate quotes from direct companies like GEICO and Progressive, and also from several local insurance agents.
+Saving money on car insurance consists of being safe and accident-free, having above-average credit, avoid buying unnecessary coverage, and possibly higher deductibles.
+Take the time to compare rates at least every other year by requesting quotes from direct insurance companies like GEICO and Progressive, and also from several local insurance agents.

 - Increasing deductibles can save around $575 each year